McDonnell Douglas A-4G Skyhawk: Acquisition

 During July 1964, Melbourne hosted flight trials of A-4 Skyhawks and Grumman S-2 Trackers, during a visit to US Naval Base Subic Bay in the Philippines.
 The Skyhawk was a particularly light and compact attack plane, with a wing small enough to not require a folding mechanism.
 American Trackers had previously flown off the carrier during exercises in 1957, and the Royal Canadian Navy had also successfully trialled Skyhawks from Melbourne's sister ship HMCS Bonaventure.
 The trials conducted at Subic Bay went well, and confirmed that Melbourne would need only minor modifications to safely operate both types of aircraft.
 In late 1964 the RAN sought the Government's approval to upgrade Melbourne and purchase a force of 18 Skyhawks and 16 Trackers.
 The Skyhawks were intended to be used to provide air defence for the fleet as well as to attack warships and targets on land.
 The Naval Board saw maritime strike as being a logical task for the FAA; the RAAF argued that the 24 General Dynamics F-111C aircraft it had ordered would be more effective in this role.
 Cabinet agreed to the proposal to modernise the carrier and acquire Trackers in November 1964, but delayed a decision on the Skyhawks at that time.
 Following further lobbying and staff work by the Navy, the Government eventually agreed to purchase ten Skyhawks in early 1965 for a cost of £9.2 million.
 This order comprised eight single-seat fighter aircraft and a pair of two-seat TA-4 Skyhawk trainers.
-These aircraft were the first newly built Skyhawks to be sold to a country other than the United States.
+These aircraft were the first new-build Skyhawks sold for export.

 The Australian Skyhawks, which were designated the A-4G, were a variant of the A-4F Skyhawk.
 The A-4F was the final single-seat version of the Skyhawk to be designed specifically for the US Navy, and first flew in 1966; 164 were eventually delivered.
 It had a more powerful engine than that fitted to earlier Skyhawks, as well as better protection against ground fire.
 Conversely, the A-4G did not have the distinctive "hump" containing avionics behind the cockpit of the A-4F (which earned the nickname "Camel").
 The A-4G was also better suited to air combat and could carry AIM-9B Sidewinder air-to-air missiles, though it lacked the A-4F's ability to launch guided air-to-ground weapons.
 Two-seat TA-4G trainers were fitted with the same avionics and weapons as the single-seat aircraft, but were unable to be operated from Melbourne, as their flight characteristics meant that they could not safely take off from the ship in the event of a "bolter" landing.